 - The device is too far away from your Base Station and is unable to communicate from its current location.

-Please refer to the life expectancy of batteries with the All New SimpliSafe system and its components if you believe that your battery or batteries may need replacing.
+Please refer to the life expectancy of batteries with our latest SimpliSafe system and its components if you believe that your battery or batteries may need replacing.
 Most components should last between 3 to 5 years, although the Keypad will need to have its batteries replaced more regularly.

 The easiest way to determine whether or not your sensor is too far from your Base Station is to test it.
 Put the Base Station into Test Mode by following these instructions:

 - Press “menu” on the Keypad, and enter your Master PIN.

 - Navigate to “Test Mode” and press the right rocker to select it.

 - The Base Station will announce that it is entering Test Mode.
 From here, you can press the button on top of the sensor you wish to test.
 If the Base Station is able to communicate with the sensor, you’ll hear the Base Station acknowledge the test by announcing the sensor’s name (if you chose one of the default names provided when setting up your system) and type.

 If you did not hear the Base Station acknowledge the test (but you were in earshot range and would have if it had done so), detach the sensor from its mounting bracket and bring it into the room where your Base Station is positioned.
 Repeat the test by pressing the test button on top of the sensor.
 This time, if you hear the test acknowledged, you’ll know that the sensor is too far from the Base Station for it to be able to communicate reliably.